Dahyna-Martinez/Agents-and-Task-Management/README.md

 5.Select the starting cell and the goal cell.
 6.Press the "Find Path" button and select the algorithm you want to use.

+To run exercise 3.9
+1.Select MissionariesCannibals.py, code may ask you to download packages.
+2.If download packages fails, Run the program anyways.
+3.Once program ran a pop up will appear with initial state.
+4.Select next to show the next state choosen by the algorithm for the soltion.
+5.Once finished a different pop up will appear informing that goal has been reached.

+Programing assigment 2
+Go to GUI folder in the project
 To run exercise 2.11:
 1.Select vacuum_agent.py, code may ask you to download packages.
 2.If download packages fails, Run the program anyways.